Pacific Yew (Taxus brevifolia Nutt.)

 State List: AK, CA, ID, MT, NV, OR,

 Pacific Yew (Taxus brevifolia Nutt.) is a long lived conifer in the Yew family.
-It usually grows between 20-40 feet, occasionally up to 75, 1-2 feet in diameter.
+It usually grows between 20-40 feet, occasionally up to 75, and 1-2 feet in diameter.
 The bark is reddish purple and flakes off in irregular, thin patches.
 Flowers bloom in early summer, producing male and female cones on separate trees.
 Eventually, they develop into fleshy, red seed containing cups, or

 photo citation © 1995 Saint Mary's College of California

-Yew Trees of Montana
+Yew trees of Washington